 It’s always a good idea to set a budget and stick to it.
 Before you make any purchases through these types of services, consider the total of what you intend to spend against your budget.
 Knowing how much essentials like rent or mortgage, groceries, internet and other non-negotiables add up to, can help you calculate what level of Buy No, Pay Later debt you can afford to take on.

 - Link to a debit card, not a credit card

-If you are planning to sign up to a buy now, pay later service, make sure you link your account to your debit card instead of your credit card to make your repayments, as putting your transactions on a credit card could easily build up on your monthly credit card balance and mount into further debt from the interest.
+If you are planning to sign up to a Buy Now, Pay Later service, make sure you link your account to your debit card instead of your credit card to make your repayments.
+Putting transactions on a credit card could easily build up on your monthly credit card balance and mount into further debt from the interest.

 - Check your funds regularly & set up payment reminders

 Buy Now, Pay Later services automatically deduct the balance from your preferred debit card or credit card, so make sure you have sufficient funds in there before the due date to avoid late fees.
 Use notifications to track the number of purchases you’ve made and enter the due dates in your calendar so that you can work these payments into your budget.

 While some Buy Now, Pay Later services are an alternative to paying upfront, layby or using a credit card, you should always read the fine print to be aware of the potential risks associated and how your personal information is being handled by these platforms.